connectrpc/connectrpc.com/docs/governance/security.md

 GitHub release notes (and the associated notification emails) are the primary method by which security patches are communicated to users.
-Where possible, the response coordinator also posts annoucements on relevant mailing lists, Slack channels, and other community hubs.
+Where possible, the response coordinator also posts announcements on relevant mailing lists, Slack channels, and other community hubs.

 ## Retrospective

 Within a week of releasing the fix, the response coordinator organizes a blameless post-mortem with maintainers and any relevant contributors.
 Together,